christosmito/express-jwt-auth-flow/README.md

 ````

-Now in you router file you must require your user's model and the express-auth-flow, and make a routes as below.
-The paths must be the same.
-The emails are sent via [sendgrid](https://sendgrid.com/) and you must login for a free account and create an api key.
+Now in you router file you must require your user's model and the express-auth-flow, and make routes as below.
+The paths must be the same in order the package to recognize them.
+The emails are sent via [sendgrid](https://sendgrid.com/) and you must login for a free account and create an api key(Settings -> API Keys).
 The options argument are:
 - apiKey: The key that you have created from [sendgrid](https://sendgrid.com/)
-- from: Your company's/app's email(It must be the one tha you have verified in sendgrid)
+- from: Your company's/app's email(It must be the one that you have verified on sendgrid)
 - subject: The email's subject
 - text: The raw message
 - html: The message formated with html